 4.58 Unless otherwise specified by law or regulation, Engagement Documentation is the property of a Firm.
 The Firm may, at its discretion, make portions of or extracts from Engagement Documentation available to Clients, provided such disclosure does not undermine the validity of the work performed.
-Engagement Documentation does not include the original source documents provided to the Firm by the Client.
+The original source documents provided to the Firm by the Client remain the property of the Client.